HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 ## Searchable Fields

-- Advanced search filters are not currently supported.

 ### Content and Indexing

 - Currently, the Authoring Search feature of Document Conversion Services only supports JCR content.